kerwanp/sidekit/registry/adonisjs/rules/controllers.md

 - Controllers MUST be named using `<name>_controller.ts` (eg. `auth_controller.ts`)
 - Controllers MUST ONLY export a default class (eg. `AuthController`)

+### Exceptions

+Exceptions should not be handled inside controllers.
+Instead you must use existing exceptions or custom ones.

 ### Example

 #### Dependency injection